martinamonaco/martinamonaco.github.io/bio.md

 			<h2>Martina Monaco, MSc</h2>
 		</header>
 		<p><br>Geophysics, PhD Research Fellow at the University of Florida.</p>
-		<p>Proven track record as a resource finder both in industry and Academia.
-Highly skilled Geologist and Geodynamist, proficient in programming.
+		<p>Highly skilled Geologist and Geodynamist, proficient in programming.
 Valuable both individually and in collaborative projects, I am a creative thinker, committed to finding original and quick solutions.
-My research work & my experience provide me with transversal know-hows and versatility.</p>
+My research work & experience provide me with transversal know-hows and versatility.</p>
 	</div>
 </section>